Lab 10: Quaternions#

 console.log("q = " + q);

-Here we have defined a Quaternion class that contains a constructor to initialize the quaternion using input parameters for \(w\), \(x\), \(y\) and \(z\) components and a method to output a string for printing.
+Here we have defined a Quaternion class that contains a constructor to initialize the quaternion using input parameters for \(w\), \(x\), \(y\) and \(z\) components, a method to return a string for console output and a method to make a copy.
 We have also created a new quaternion object for the quaternion \([1, (2, 3, 4)]\).
 Refresh your browser, and you should see the following added to the webpage

 q = [ 1.000, ( 2.000, 3.000, 4.000 ) ]